The ATEX directive is divided into two main regulations:

 ATEX marking

-CE: Conformity to European standards.
+CE: Compliance with European standards.

-0081: Notified body number (optional).
+0081: Number of the notified body (optional).

 II: Device group: